 June 15, 2012

-The Buy and Hold portfolio focuses on blue-chip stocks that offer long-term growth potential, but it also has a small fixed-income holding.
-The original weighting was 10% for each stock with a bond ETF given a 20% position.
+This portfolio consists mainly of blue-chip stocks that offer long-term growth potential.
+It also has a small fixed-income holding.
+The original weighting was 10% for each stock with a bond ETF that started with a 20% position.

 I used several criteria to choose the stocks including a superior long-term growth profile, industry leadership, good balance sheet, and relative strength in down markets.